-The widespread diffusion of his handwritten works, from Guatemala to Chicago and from Puebla to Durango, highlights the fame he must have achieved during his lifetime.
-123
+The widespread diffusion of his handwritten works, from Guatemala to Chicago and from Puebla to Durango, highlights the fame he must have achieved during his lifetime.124

 But the most prolific author of musical baroque in the American continent, and possibly the most famous among the composers of New Spain, is Manuel de Sumaya (or Zumaya).
 Born in Mexico City in 1678, he became part of the musical chapel of the cathedral in his hometown, at that time directed by Antonio de Salazar, as a seise.
 Sumaya's ease and mastery in the field of music was so great that the aforementioned chapel master Antonio de Salazar asked for his protection, helping him to study the organ and preparing him to assist and, if necessary, replace the master.
-Already in 1700, Antonio de Salazar asked to be exempted from teaching, 124 and from that moment this activity would fall on the shoulders of the young Manuel de Sumaya.
-125
+Already in 1700, Antonio de Salazar asked to be exempted from teaching,125 and from that moment this activity would fall on the shoulders of the young Manuel de Sumaya.126

-When, on the death of Antonio de Salazar, the edict126 was published to provide for the vacancy of maestro de capilla, only two composers presented their credentials: Manuel de Sumaya and Francisco de Atienza.
+When, on the death of Antonio de Salazar, the edict127 was published to provide for the vacancy of maestro de capilla, only two composers presented their credentials: Manuel de Sumaya and Francisco de Atienza.
 In order to gain access to the much sought-after ad vitam title of chapel master, it was necessary to pass a practical examination, through which the jury could prove the rigorous quality required of all candidates for first-rate positions.
-It was with his composition of the villancico Sol-fa de Pedro, in Spanish style with four voices and basso
+It was with his composition of the villancico Sol-fa de Pedro, in Spanish style with four voices and basso continuo, on June 7, composed for this occasion, that in 1715 Sumaya obtained the position of maestro de capilla.

-123 Archbishop Pedro Montoya de Contreras also recommended him to the Crown in 1580 as a master of exemplary personality, "[...] capable of successfully compete with any Spanish master. [...]".
+124Archbishop Pedro Montoya de Contreras also recommended him to the Crown in 1580 as a master of exemplary personality, "[...] capable of successfully compete with any Spanish master. [...]".

-124 Probably because of the progressive deterioration of his sight and multiple aches and pains of old age.
+125Probably because of the progressive deterioration of his sight and multiple aches and pains of old age.

-125 So much so that already in 1710 he was appointed Second Chapel Master of the Cathedral.
+126So much so that already in 1710 he was appointed Second Chapel Master of the Cathedral.